 The AEO status is recognised by the customs authorities in all EU member states.

-The AEO benefits depend on the type of authorisation and are: easier admittance to customs simplifications, prior notification, fewer physical and document-based controls, priority treatment of consignments if selected for control, choice of the place of controls; and indirect benefits such as recognition as a secure and safe business partner, improved relations with Customs and other government authorities etc.
+The AEO benefits depend on the type of authorisation and are: easier admittance to customs simplifications, prior notification, fewer physical and document-based controls, priority treatment of consignments if selected for control, choice of the place of controls; and indirect benefits like recognition as a secure and safe business partner, improved relationships with customs and other government authorities etc.

 Traders with AEO status and other compliant and trustworthy economic operators that fulfil prescribed conditions are entitled to customs simplifications.
 These simplifications include:

-- a simplified declaration (SD), which allows a holder to have goods placed under a customs procedure based on a simplified declaration.
-The benefit is related to the two-step procedure.
-Particulars or documents can be missing at the time of release of the goods;
+- a simplified declaration (SD), which allows a holder to have goods placed under a customs procedure based on a simplified declaration;

-- an entry in the declarant’s records (EIDR), which authorise the holder to lodge a customs declaration in the form of an entry in the declarant’s records, provided the particulars of that declaration are available to the customs authorities in the declarant’s system when the declaration is lodged;
+- an entry in the declarant’s records (EIDR), which authorises the holder to file a customs declaration in the form of an entry in the declarant’s records provided the particulars of that declaration are available to the customs authorities in the declarant’s system when the declaration is filed;

-- centralised clearance (CC), which authorises a holder to lodge, or make available, at the customs office where he is established a customs declaration for goods presented to customs at another customs office within the customs territory of the Union;
+- centralised clearance (CC), which authorises a holder to lodge, or make available, at the customs office where they are established a customs declaration for goods presented to customs at another customs office within the customs territory of the Union;

 - simplification of the drawing up of customs declarations for goods falling under different tariff subheadings.

-The use of all these simplifications, except simplified declaration for non-regular use and possibly centralised clearance at the national level, depends on an authorisation.
+The use of all of these simplifications, except a simplified declaration for non-regular use and possibly centralised clearance at the national level, depends on an authorisation.

-Goods brought into the customs territory of the Union must be presented to customs immediately upon their arrival at the designated customs office (the customs office of the first entry or any other place designated or approved by the customs authorities) or in the free zone.
+Goods brought into the customs territory of the Union must be presented to customs immediately upon arriving at the designated customs office (the customs office of the first entry or any other place designated or approved by the customs authorities) or in the free zone.

 Importing goods into the EU’s customs territory